rupeshtr78/ray-gpu-kind-cluster/README.md

-# GPU-Accelerated Apache Ray Clusters on Kubernetes (Kind) for POC and Testing
+# GPU-Passthrough Enabled Apache Ray Clusters on Kubernetes (Kind) for POC and Testing

 Deploy Ray clusters and GPU-enabled containers on Kubernetes using Kind, NVIDIA GPU support, and the KubeRay operator.
+This setup allows GPU passthrough from your host system directly into your Kubernetes (Kind) cluster nodes, enabling GPU Ray workloads and serve deployments.

 ---